-LAND 101
+LAND 101 3 credits

 LAND 102 3 credits

-3 credits

 LAND 103 3 credits

 EPT 214A 1 credits

 Approved elective 3 credits

 LAND 104 3 credits

 LAND 105 3 credits

 PLMB 131 2 credits

 Approved elective 6 credits

-Approved Electives CARP 101 = 4 credits
+Approved Electives

-CARP 121 = 1 credit

-CARP 124A = 2 credits

-CARP 170 = 3 credits

-CARP 296 = 1-6 credits

-EPT 176 = 3 credits

-EPT 214B = 1 credit

-EPT 214C = 1 credit

-LAND 101L = 1 credit

-LAND 103L = 1 credit

-LAND 103L = 1 credit

-LAND 296 = 1-6 credits

-LAND 297 = variable

-SCSE 170 = 3 credits

-SCSE 171L = 3 credits
+CARP 101 = 4 credits CARP 121 = 1 credit CARP 124A = 2 credits CARP 170 = 3 credits CARP 296 = 1-6 credits EPT 176 = 3 credits EPT 214B = 1 credit EPT 214C = 1 credit LAND 101L = 1 credit LAND 102L = 1 credit LAND 103L = 1 credit LAND 296 = 1-6 credits LAND 297 = variable LAND 299 = 3 credits PLMB 126 = 2 credits SCSE 170L = 3 credits SCSE 171L = 3 credits

 Skill Set = 15 credits

+LAND 101 3 credits

-LAND 101 LAND 102 3 credits 3 credits
+LAND 102 3 credits

-LAND 103 3 credits LAND 104 3 credits LAND 105 3 credits LIBERAL ARTS
+LAND 103 3 credits

+LAND 104 3 credits

+LAND 105 3 credits
-Arts & Sciences Department

 - Associate of Arts Degree in Liberal Arts

 - Skill Set in Pre-Professional Writing

 Program Description

-The degree provides the general education curriculum of the first two years of baccalaureate study for transfer purposes or as an end in itself.
+The AA in Liberal Arts provides, for transfer purposes, the general education curriculum of the first two years of baccalaureate study.
+It also serves as an end in itself.
 Additionally, the liberal arts curriculum supports degree program requirements in other TVI instructional departments.
-The degree includes a general education curriculum of 35 credit hours that is accepted by New Mexico's colleges and universities as the general education core for degree completion.
+The degree includes a general education curriculum of 35 credit hours, which is accepted by New Mexico's colleges and universities as the general education core for degree completion.
 The General Honors program transfers to the University of New Mexico's General Honors program.

-Students will generally be in a classroom, although there are lab classes in areas such as Art Studio and Biological and Physical Science courses.
-An AA in Liberal Arts is designed to accommodate diverse educational interests.
+Depending on the courses selected, the program includes classroom, studio, and laboratory instruction, with the option for some classes of distance learning.
+The AA in Liberal Arts is designed to accommodate diverse educational interests.

-See page 174 for information about the Pre-Professional Writing Skill Set.
+See page 176 for information about the Pre-Professional Writing Skill Set.

 Career and Advancement Opportunities

-All Arts & Sciences coursework will transfer to other institutions of higher learning.
+All Liberal Arts coursework will transfer to other institutions of higher learning.

 Special Requirements

 Students must complete a certain number of credits hours in each discipline (see flow chart for specific requirements).
+There are three specific requirements: English 102 (prerequisite E

-Other specific requirements include English 102, one Communication course (COMM 130 or 221 recommended) and any Math course with a prerequisite of MATH 119 or higher.
-The terminology Applied Arts refers to THEA 120 and any Art Studio course.
+NG 101), one Communication course (either COMM 130 or COMM 221), and any Math course with a prerequisite of MATH 119 or higher.

+The term "applied arts" refers to THEA 120 or any Art Studio course.

-The General Honors program n includes a core of two legacy courses and occasional honors topics of courses.
-To qualify for the Honors program, students must:
+The General Honors program includes a core of two legacy courses and occasional honors topics courses.
+To qualify for the Honors program, students must have:

-1 6 8, 1 3 1 6 ,

-Ш l h ave comp leted nine hours in .
-Arts & Scie ences

---- ----- ----- ------ ------- ------ ------- ------ ------ --- ------ -------
+□ completed nine hours of Liberal Arts courses

-☐ have a cumulative GPA of at least 3.2
+have a cumulative GPA of at least 3.2

-☐ have earned at least a B in English 101.
+have earned at least a B in English 101.

-Interested students should see an advisor or counselor, or contact Arts & Sciences before registering for an Honors course.
+Interested students should see an advisor or counselor, or contact CHSS before registering for an Honors course.

+ssessment

+The CHSS division wishes Li beral Arts students to have the t best possible preparation i for further education onal studies, for effectively y expressing themselves, and for thinking critically.

+Therefore, faculty will confidentia ally sample students' work to as sess the Liberal Arts prog ram in the following ng areas:

+☐ Oral Communication ☐ Written Communication ☐ Critical Thinking ■ Numeracy ☐ Academic Inquiry ☐ Cultural Diversity ☐ Global Perspective

 Contact Information

-For further information about Arts & Sciences, contact us at (505) 224-3561, or Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+For further information about Liberal Arts programs, contact the Communication, Humanities & Social Sciences Division at (505) 224-3588, or Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).